-The Court of Appeals (i.e. Corte d'Appello) has exclusive jurisdiction at first and last instance to decide cases based on national competition rules (see article 33 (2) of the ICL).
-According to a recent Court order, Court of Appeals should thus decline jurisdiction over infringement based on EC competition law (Milan Court of Appeals, 15-24 May 2007).
+The Court of Appeals (i.e. Corte d'Appello) have exclusive jurisdiction at first and last instance (with regard to the merits of the trial) to decide cases based on national competition rules (see article 33 (2) of the ICL).
+According to the case law, the Court of Appeals should thus decline jurisdiction over infringement based on EU competition law (Milan Court of Appeals, 24 May 2007).

-The Specialised Sections for industrial property rights instituted within the civil courts (i.e. Sezioni Specializzate in materia di proprietà industriale ed intellettuale) are competent to hear, as Court of first instance, actions based on EC or national competition law that are related to a violation of industrial property rights (see articles 120 and 134 of the Code for Industrial Property Rights).
+The Specialised Sections for industrial property rights instituted within the civil courts (i.e. Sezioni Specializzate in materia di proprietà industriale ed intellettuale) are competent to hear, as court of first instance, actions based on EU or national competition law that are related to a violation of industrial property rights - see articles 120 and 134 of the Code for Industrial Property Rights - (Milan Tribunal, Specialised Section for industrial property rights, 24 May 2010 and Milan Court of Appeals, 24 February 2010).